-Emma was born in 1857.
-Her given name was Emily Arabel/Arabella.
+Emma was born on February 17, 1856 in California.
+Her given name was Emily Arabella.
 She is the daughter of Sylvia and Louis Stark.
-She had 1 brother Willis, born on December 13, 1858.
+She had 1 brother Willis, born on January 9, 1859 in California.
 She would have been a toddler when she arrived on Salt Spring Island.
-While on Salt Spring Island four more children were born: John Edmond, Abraham Lincoln, Hannah Serena and Marie Albertine.
-In 1975 the family moved to Cedar in the Nanaimo area where her youngest sister Louisa was born in 1878.
+While on Salt Spring Island four more children were born: John Edmond, Abraham Lincoln, Anne Serena and Marie Albertine.
+In 1875 the family moved to Cedar in the Nanaimo area where her youngest sister Louisa was born in 1878.
 It was shortly after that, that Silvia and her children returned to Salt Spring Island while her father remained on Vancouver Island.

 Emma survived all the hardships of bitter winters, smallpox, conflicts and the break-up of her family.
 Emma attended the log cabin classroom of John Craven Jones.
 When she was ready for high school she moved to Nanaimo to live with her father.